 However you won't save it all if you use a ceiling fan do not raise the air conditioning thermostat or if you leave the fan on when you leave the room.
 Remember, fans cool people not rooms.

 What size ceiling fan should I use for my room?

 NEW for 2012 - Ceiling Fan Size Recommendation Calculator

 Choosing the right size ceiling fan for any room is important for both looks and performance.
 Because there is no definitive rule of thumb or building code standard for determining what size fan you will need for a specific area, you will find numerous charts online with recommendations that differ widely.
 So after over 35 years of dealing with ceiling fans, we have devised the one and only Ceiling Fan Size Recommendation Calculator, which will give you as close an approximation as you can hope for to help you determine the best size ceiling fan for any square or rectangular area.
 Of course, there are exceptions to the results of these calculations and further information you may wish to consider before you make your final purchase...Read more below!

 Ceiling Fan Size Recommendation Calculator

-Select the dimensions of your room!X
+Select the dimensions of your room (round to nearest foot)!

 Our most important recommendation: Choose the largest fan that will fit into the space without overwhelming it visually.